Skelmis/Discord-Anti-Spam/docs/modules/objects/member.rst

 It is just useful to understand how they work for say, plugin development.*

-Internally this object provides an O(1) way of storing Messages as well as maintaining the requried data to track and punish spammers
+Internally this object provides a way of storing Messages as well as maintaining the required data to track and punish spammers

 .. currentmodule:: antispam.dataclasses.member